 It is often necessary for an application to associate certain information with a given file/directory, file handle, or enumeration operation.
 To assist developers in doing so in a convenient and performant manner, the CBFS class provides context parameters in a number of events.

-A context carries an application-defined value that points to some application-defined data, and each file/directory, file handle, and enumeration operation has a separate context associated with it.
+A context carries an application-defined value that identifies or points to some application-defined data, and each file/directory, file handle, and enumeration operation has a separate context associated with it.
 The CBFS class treats context values as opaque; it stores the context values passed to it by the application, and ensures that the correct values are exposed again whenever some event fires for a particular file, handle, or enumeration; but does not otherwise attempt to use said values in any way.

 Contexts can be grouped into a few categories, each of which is subject to a different lifetime: